alexle/alexle.github.com/posts/change-one-word.markdown

 ## You Don't Have To, You Get To ##

-So that's the secret.
+It's as simple as it looks.
 Instead of always thinking you "have" to do something, switch it to you "get" to do it.

 * I get to go to the gym
 * I get to do homework for college